SUDAN

 Eleanor Hancock

-built Comrades Education (formerly White Awake) from a small website to an organization of national significance.
+has built Comrades Education (formerly White Awake) from a small website to an organization of national significance.
 As founder and director of the organization, Eleanor holds a strong vision for Comrades Education’s work, and has built a supportive team of leadership to guide it.
 Her leadership grows out of years of experience as an activist, academic, artist, educator, and mother of a multiracial young woman.
 For more on how Eleanor frames her work, you can listen to this interview on Upstream Podcast.

 What participants have said about our courses